-The main beam dump has been designed based on the 2.2-MW water dump designed at SLAC, which was operated at 0.75 MW.
+This design was based on the 2.2-MW water dump designed at SLAC, which was operated at 0.75 MW.
 JLAB has another water dump, which is a 1-MW design that is currently used for CEBAF operations.

-At this point, the design for ILC is a conceptual one that meets the basic parameters, and must proceed with its embodied design.
+At this point, the design is a conceptual one that meets the basic parameters, and must proceed with its embodied design.

 The water that serves as an absorber for the beam is supposed to rotate in the tank as a vortex flow to sweep out the heated portion.
 Although there is a conceptual design of the inlet and outlet, to date, there is no operational design.